BrightMove/helm-charts/charts/cloud-tuner/README.md

 # Cloud Tuner Chart

-The Help chart for deploying the Cloud Tuner project.
+The Helm chart for deploying the Cloud Tuner project.